Tiergarten (park): Geography

-The park is located on the northern and central side of Tiergarten Ortsteil and is bordered, on the northern side, by the river Spree.
+The park is located on the northern and central side of Tiergarten locality and is bordered, on the northern side, by the river Spree.
 The little quarter Hansaviertel borders on it at the north-western side and the Zoological Garden is situated on the south-western side.
 The principal road is the Straße des 17.
 Juni, which ends at the Brandenburg Gate to the east.
-Other main roads are the Altonaer Straße, Spreeweg and Hofjägerallee.
+Other main roads are the Altonaer Straße, Spreeweg and Helmut-Kohl-Allee.
 In the middle of the park is the square named Großer Stern ("Great Star") with the Siegessäule (Victory column) located in its centre.
 In addition to the Brandenburg Gate, other notable buildings and structures located close to the park are the Soviet War Memorial, the Reichstag (seat of the Bundestag) and Federal Chancellery (seat of the Chancellor of Germany) (all in the eastern borders), the new central railway station (in the north) and, on the southeastern borders, the Memorial to the Murdered Jews of Europe, the Memorial to the Sinti and Roma victims of National Socialism and the central square of Potsdamer Platz.

 In the northerly neighbouring quarter of Moabit a much smaller park bears the same name, thus both are differentiated as Großer and Kleiner Tiergarten.

 The Tiergarten has an area of around 210 ha, and after Tempelhofer Freiheit, it is the second biggest parkland in Berlin and the third biggest inner-city parkland in Germany.

+Close to Helmut-Kohl-Allee, near the Victory Column, there is a nudist area known as Tuntenwiese (Tunten lawn).
+It is mainly popular among gay men, some of whom use the area for cruising for sex.